wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

 ```

 As you can see, even if it's a little trickier to do, `Chat` allows us to take
-the control as much as we need.
+control as much as we need.

 > [!tip]
 >
 > But if you don't like hooking, as I mentioned earlier, you can also just use
-> `OpenAIImageClient` directly with your own UI, just take wait for a single
+> `OpenAIImageClient` directly with your own UI, just wait for a single
 > message in the output stream of `send()` and it should contain your image (or
 > an error).

 ## What we did

-You should now be abale to generate images that will get added to the image
+You should now be able to generate images that will get added to the image
-grid, by levreaging what we already learnt in previous lessons.
+grid, by leveraging what we already learned in previous lessons.